EU proposes online turnover tax for big tech firms

 The Commission said that top digital firms, whose average revenue growth of 14 percent far exceeded that of other multinationals, faced an effective tax rate of 9.5 percent, less than half the level of traditional companies.

-The proposals require backing from the European Parliament and the 28 EU countries, but they are divided on the issue.
-EU tax reforms need the backing of all member states to become law.
+The proposals require backing from the European Parliament, where there is considerable support.
+But tax reforms also need the backing of all 28 member states to become law.

 Large EU states have accused the tech firms of paying too little tax in the bloc by routing some of their profits to low-tax member states such as Ireland and Luxembourg.